DrJohnT/AzureDevOpsExtensionsForSqlServer/extensions/DeployTabularModel/readme.md

 The screenshots below show how the components can be used in your CI pipeline.

-First the pipeline builds the solution using MsBuild.
+First the pipeline builds the solution using VsBuild.
 The solution contains a SQL Server database project and a SSAS tabular cube project, so the build produces a DACPAC for the SQL database and an _.asdatabase_ file for the tabular cube model.
 Next, we deploy the SQL Database using our sister component [Publish DACPAC using a DAC Publish Profile](https://marketplace.visualstudio.com/items?itemName=DrJohnExtensions.PublishDacPac)

 We ensure the build server has no remnants of the previous build by dropping the tabular model if it exists using the **Drop SSAS tabular cube model** task.
 We use the **Deploy SSAS Tabular Cube Model** task to publish the tabular cube to the build server.
 We then update the connection string inside the cube so that it points to the previously deployed SQL Server database using the **Update SSAS tabular cube data source** task.